bhits/c2s-ui/README.md

 # Consent2Share User Interface

-The Consent2Share User Interface (c2s-ui) is a generic user interface component of Consent2share (C2S).
-Patients can use this application to manage his or her electronic consents and providers.
+The Consent2Share User Interface (c2s-ui) is a generic user interface component of the Consent2share (C2S) application.
+Patients can use this application to manage his or her consents and providers electronically.

 ## Build